 Passenger Rate for Business Mileage Expenses

-If you have employees who carry a passenger on work trips, you can provide an extra 5p per mile to the driver.
-This payment only applies if the passenger is also traveling for business and is an employee of the company.
+If fellow employees travel together for work trips, you can provide an extra 5p per mile to the driver.
+This payment only applies if the passenger is also travelling for business and is an employee of the company.
 These payments are "approved" and do not need to be reported to HMRC.

 Important Notes on HMRC Business Mileage Rates

-Here are a few added extras to keep in mind when you calculate company mileage payments:
+Here are a few added extras to keep in mind when calculating company mileage payments:

 • MAPs are designed to cover wear and tear, car insurance, and road tolls.
-These are built into the rates.
+These vehicle costs are built into the rates.

 • The rates are not designed to cover parking or VAT, but these can still be claimed where they are clearly and exclusively business travel expenses.

-• Employers can choose to reimburse employees at a higher rate.
+• Employers can choose to reimburse employees at a higher rate than the actual cost.
 In this case, the excess amount will be subject to tax.

 • If the employer pays less than the HMRC rate, the employee can claim tax relief on the difference between the two rates.